microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Description</b></p>

-During deployment of Azure SQL Database, you selected "Allow Azure services and resources access to this server" to **ON**.
+During deployment of Azure SQL Database, you selected **Allow Azure services and resources access to this server** to **ON**.
 If you can, switching it to **OFF** is the most secure configuration of the public endpoint.
 In this activity, you'll see how to view and edit your firewall rules.
 Setting this up can be complicated, since it means you'll have to specify a range of IP addresses for all your connections (which can sometimes have dynamic IP addresses).
 A much easier alternative is to use Virtual network (VNet) rules to establish and to manage access from specific subnet(s) that contain VMs or other services that need to access the data.
 You'll walk through setting this up next.

 In reality, you'll want to partner with your networking team to ensure you have the most secure, functional network.
 A few handy resources include:
 * [Azure SQL Database network access controls](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-networkaccess-overview)